Share

 Everything is for sale and everything is available to borrow.
 We have so many different funds available to us for so many different reasons and no shortage of reasons to borrow money.

-We have lines of credit and credit cards and then we have Buy Now Pay Later services.
-If you go on X you'll see no shortage of memes about consumers that have begun using Klarna to purchase burritos with BNPL and although it's a funny joke, it’s also become a serious problem.
-We really shouldn’t have Buy Now Pay Later as a service for the use of purchasing burritos.
+We have lines of credit and credit cards and now we have Buy Now Pay Later services.
+If you go on X.com you'll see no shortage of memes about consumers that have begun using Klarna to purchase burritos with BNPL.
+Although it's a funny joke, it’s also become a kind of society-wide issue.
+We really shouldn’t have Buy Now Pay Later as a service available for purchasing burritos, so that we can pay off our burrito in 6 installments.
+That's just taking things too far and it's part of the reason why the internet went into such a riot.

-Have you ever thought about why Buy Now Pay Later services have become so popular even though they do not charge interest for purchases?
+Have you ever thought about why Buy Now Pay Later services have become so popular, even though they do not charge interest for purchases?
 Buy Now Pay Later services get consumers to charge more money and borrow more money.
 These services pull spending out of consumers so that they spend more sooner rather than later.
-The sooner we spend it the better it is for the economy and corporate profits.
-Now, there’s nothing wrong with corporate profits but there definitely needs to be a limit!
+The sooner we spend it, the better it is for the economy and corporate profits.
+Now, there’s nothing wrong with giving out credit, but there really should be a limit as to what is considered reasonable enough to be paid off in installments.

 This is one of the main reasons our economy has become so burdened with high interest debt.
-If we spend towards the upper limit of our all our available money, it leaves us less inclined to pay the debt down within the time frame we need to in order to get things under control and get the interest payments out of our lives.
+If we spend towards the upper limit of all our available money, it leaves us less inclined to pay the debt down within the time frame we need.
+When that's the case, it's a lot more difficult to get things under control and remove interest payments from our lives.

 This is why it’s so important to keep a safety net and not spend above our limits (if we are without savings).
 Otherwise, it could leave us in a painful situation if any outside the budget expenses arise and take us for a loop.

-This is why we need to spend responsibly and try our best to also have a backup plan just in case things don’t go our way.
+This it's so important to spend responsibly and try our best to also have a backup plan, just in case things don’t go our way.
 We never know the obstacles life can throw our way.
 So, it’s best to remain grateful and humble and try to avoid over-reliance on BNPL and credit whenever possible.

 Over-reliance on credit can lead us into big trouble and makes us assume that the default is “things will always be this good”.
 Things won’t always be “this good”, they can always be better but they can also be a lot worse.
-However, the important thing is we can’t forget to be financial responsible regardless of whichever scenario we are in.
+The important thing is we can’t forget to be financially responsible regardless of whichever scenario we are in.
 It’s not easy, but we need to try and stay steadfast whenever possible.

 The easiest way to get ahead is to stop overspending on online purchases and by trying to avoid borrowing for “wants” altogether.
 Whenever consumers borrow for things they “want” they tend to get in a great deal of trouble.